Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsubsection{Multilinear circle method for averages with von Mangoldt weight}

-To our knowledge, the general multilinear circle method, which addresses the weighted averages $A_{N,\La; X}^{P_1,\ldots,P_k}$, remains unexplored, aside from the bilinear case in \cite{KMTT24}.
+To our knowledge, the general multilinear circle method, which addresses the weighted averages $A_{N,\La; X}^{P_1,\ldots,P_k}$, remains unexplored, aside from the bilinear cases in \cite{KMTT24, FK}.
 In particular, the limitations of the method in \cite{KMT22} also apply to the method in \cite{KMTT24}, as the latter is heavily reliant on the former.
 Based on the discussion in Subsection \ref{subsubsub MCMFUA}, we cannot directly utilize the two methods mentioned.
-Instead, we will develop a multilinear circle method for the weighted averages $A_{N,\La; X}^{P_1,\ldots,P_k}$, building on the approaches in \cite{KMT22, KMPW24, KMTT24} while introducing some new novelties.
-We first present these new novelties. \begin{itemize}
+Instead, we will develop a multilinear circle method for the weighted averages $A_{N,\La; X}^{P_1,\ldots,P_k}$, building on the approaches in \cite{KMT22, KMPWW24, KMTT24} while introducing some striking novelties.
+Precisely, the tools used to prove Theorem \ref{t3shifted} make up our multilinear circle method.